enfascination/code_scaling_demo/README.md

 # Getting started
+## Prereqs
+*  You have to know how to open and type things into your shell/terminal/Terminal.app/PowerShell/bash/command line
+*  You have to know how to clone a repo and navigate to it in shell
+*  You have to be able to install command line software, namely `zstandard`/`zstd`
+*  You need Python and its ecosystem (you probably have it: type Python in shell and see what happens)

 ## Installations
 zstandard is a fancy zip that pushshift uses to compress its tweets.
 You need both the commmand line tool and python library to work with that data in this demo..
   *  Using apt, conda, homebrew, ports, whatever, install command line tool [zstd](https://www.google.com/search?q=install+zstd)